Unsigned-Long/iKalibr/docs/details/config_template_note.md

       Resolution: 0.5
       KeyFrameDownSample: 0.1
     LiDARDataAssociate:
+      # leaf size when down sample the map using 'pcl::VoxelGrid' filter
+      # note that this field just for visualization, no connection with calibration
+      # for outdoor, 0.1 is suggested, and for indoor: 0.05 is suggested
+      MapDownSample: 0.05
       # associate point and surfel when distance is less than this value
       PointToSurfelMax: 0.1
       # chose plane as a surfel for data association when planarity is larger than this value
       # range: 0.0-1.0, 0.5-1.0 is suggested
       PlanarityMin: 0.6
   Preference:
     # whether using cuda to speed up when solving least-squares problems
-    # if you do not install the cuda dependency, set it to 'false'.
+    # if you do not install the cuda dependency, set it to 'false'
-    # To use CUDA in iKalibr, you need to include CUDA dependency when compiling Ceres.
     UseCudaInSolving: false
     # currently available output content:
     # ParamInEachIter, BSplines, LiDARMaps, VisualMaps, RadarMaps, HessianMat,
     # VisualLiDARCovisibility, VisualKinematics, ColorizedLiDARMap,
-    # AlignedInertialMes, VisualReprojErrors, RadarDopplerErrors, VisualOpticalFlowErrors, LiDARPointToSurfelErrors
+    # AlignedInertialMes, VisualReprojErrors, RadarDopplerErrors, RGBDVelocityErrors, LiDARPointToSurfelErrors
     # NONE, ALL
     Outputs:
       - LiDARMaps